J-Sanderson/100-days-of-code/log-round2.md

 Ended up going with [this method](http://bl.ocks.org/d3noob/a22c42db65eb00d4e369) as I don't need anything excessively complicated and I may as well learn how to do it with a basic div.
 Got some nice basic tooltips in there, now the chart is looking good and readable.

 Added in some basic styling, and used the chance to try out the new native CSS variables as this project didn't require a preprocessor.
+I'm going to call this one done.

 **Thoughts:** Much better than yesterday, and I have some idea of what I'm doing when I work with a scale now.
 Also happy to work with some CSS variables.
 I had been meaning to for a while but the last few projects all specified the usage of SCSS.
 I miss the nesting but native variables are always good to have.